sagecodes/intro-tableau/README.md

 ----

 ### Challenge:
-Even though we only have one of teh sidewalks in our data we can start looking at some data:
+Even though we only have one of the sidewalks in our data we can start looking at some data:

 What month has the lowest rides?
 What month has the highest amount of rides?